magepages/mpdocs/docs/free-shipping-bar/index.md

 * Free Shipping bar can be shown on some positions as the following:
     * Top of the page
-    * Fixed bar on top page
+    * Fixed bar on the top page
     * Top of the content
     * Fixed bar bellow bottom page
     * Some other optional positions